maboerg/Closed-chains-of-polygons/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 &nbsp;

 The pictures appeal by their symmetry and beauty.
-We stopped at `n = 3`.
-With increasing `n` the polygons appear more and more like circles, though some more nice examples can be produced - the reader should try and display them by a suitable program.
+We stopped at&nbsp; $n = 3$&nbsp;.&nbsp; With increasing&nbsp; $n$&nbsp; the polygons appear more and more like circles, though some more nice examples can be produced&nbsp; -&nbsp; the reader should try and display them by a suitable program.

 The aesthetic value of the chains may be attributed to a variety of notions in art and nature.
 Some of the notions coming to mind - with some fantasy - are shown in figure 10.